swpecht/swpecht.github.io/docs/_drafts/liars-poker.md

 [*] Imlement other CFR algorithms, see Marc's phd and website for implementations
     * May already be using chance sampling -- need to fix my algorithm
-    * Probably should implement vanilla cfr as well to ensure working as expected
+    * Probably should implement vanilla cfr as well to ensure working as expected [ ] Use an object pool for gamestates
+    * doesn't seem to speed anything up

 ## Design